dhoyle/splicedocs-jekyll/pages/SQLReference/DataTypes/DataTypeCompatability.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Splice Machine Data Assignments and Comparisons   {#DataTypes.Assignments}
+# Splice Machine Data Assignments and Comparisons

 The following table displays valid assignments between data types in Splice Machine.
 A *Y* indicates that the assignment is valid.